Certifications / Microsoft

 There are no prerequisites for the associate-level exam, although holding a Microsoft 365 Certified: Fundamentals certification (MS-900) may be advantageous.

-You should have a good knowledge of Microsoft Office 365 administration though, as this will make it far easier for you to understand how the Teams application fits into the broader context of the Microsoft 365 environment.
+You should have a good knowledge of Microsoft Office 365 administration, as this will make it far easier for you to understand how the Teams application fits into the broader context of the Microsoft 365 environment.

 Who Should Take the MS-700?

 If you work in an organization that uses Microsoft Teams, then this is a great cert to have.
-Not only will you understand how to install and configure the service for your organization, but you will also be better equipped to troubleshoot and diagnose common issues that crop up from time to time.
-This will allow your company to deal with Teams issues directly, and not need to contact an MSP when problems arise.
+You will understand how to install and configure the service for your organization and be better equipped to troubleshoot and diagnose common issues that crop up occasionally.
+This will allow your company to deal with Teams issues directly and not need to contact an MSP when problems arise.

 MS-700 for Desktop Engineers

-In this scenario you might be a gamer or online creator that works with PCs outside of your day job If you are already in a role where you are providing desktop support for users in your organization then this is a great cert to hold.
+In this scenario, you might be a gamer or online creator working with PCs outside your day job.
+If you are already in a role where you are providing desktop support for users in your organization, then this is a great cert to hold.

-Not only does it equip you with the skills and knowledge needed to configure Teams on the back end, but it also touches on user level issues as well.
-Passing the exam gives you the Microsoft 365 Certified: Teams Administrator Associate title, which contributes towards earning yuyor
+Not only does it equip you with the skills and knowledge needed to configure Teams on the back end, but it also touches on user-level issues.
+Passing the exam gives you the Microsoft 365 Certified: Teams Administrator Associate title.

 MS-700 for System Administrators

-If you are already working in an admin role where you are responsible for much of the Microsoft environment, then earning this certification can really help.
-The reliance on remote communications applications such as Teams has become an essential component for big business.
+If you are already working in an admin role responsible for much of the Microsoft environment, then earning this certification can help.
+Reliance on remote communications applications such as Teams has become essential for big business.

-If you are able to validate your skills and learn the best practices of Microsoft Teams then you will not only have helped to streamline your organization's adoption of the application, but also shown that you are the right person to look after this critical resource.
+If you are able to validate your skills and learn the best practices of Microsoft Teams, you will not only have helped to streamline your organization's adoption of the application but also show that you are the right person to manage this critical resource.

 Is the MS-700 Worth It?

-If your organization is running Teams and you are either already looking after it, or if you are pursuing a role that does, then this is definitely worth it.
-Passing the MS-700 exam not only gives you an overall view of the product, but it also drills down into the minutia that you need to know in order to properly support the application in a live business environment.
+If your organization runs Teams and you are either already looking after it or pursuing a role that does, then this is definitely worth it.
+Passing the MS-700 exam not only gives you an overall view of the product but also drills down into the minutia that you need to know to properly support the application in a live business environment.

 Using the MS-700 to learn skills

-The MS-700 will help you to learn all about Microsoft Teams and how it is configured if you are a new-comer to the platform.
-It details important information about telephony, security, and pretty much any other component that needs to interact with it.
-If you are looking to step up and show that you have what it takes to maintain and configure this system, then this is the one to get.
+The MS-700 will help you learn about Microsoft Teams and how it is configured if you are a new-comer to the platform.
+It details essential information about telephony, security, and any other component that needs to interact with it.
+If you want to step up and show that you have what it takes to maintain and configure this system, then this is the one to get.

 Using the MS-700 to validate skills

-If you are already maintaining a Teams installation in your current role by virtue of the fact that you are also maintaining other critical Microsoft based infrastructure, then this certification will help to validate the skills that you already have.
-There are many areas of complexity where Teams needs to be properly understood, and by holding this certification you show your employers that you not only have the skills and knowledge to make it work, but also that your implementation is close to Microsoft's own best practice and advice.
+Suppose you are already maintaining a Teams installation in your current role because you are also maintaining other critical Microsoft-based infrastructure.
+In that case, this certification will help to validate the skills that you already have.
+There are many areas of complexity where Teams needs to be adequately understood, and by holding this certification, you show your employers that you not only have the skills and knowledge to make it work but also that your implementation is close to Microsoft's own best practice and advice.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.